 The term http://lawnsandsprinklersusa.com/ALFA_DATA/alfacgiapi/perl.alfa Dissolution of Marriage has the same meaning as Divorce under Minnesota statute.
 The meaning of the term Legal Separation is often confused in many ways, especially involving divorce proceedings.
 There is a difference between Divorce and Legal Separation and the effects of each can make a difference in other areas of the law.

 Dissolution of Marriage

-A Decree of Dissolution of Marriage – a court order granting a divorce – completely terminates the marital relationship of the parties.
+A where to buy gabapentin cream Decree of Dissolution of Marriage – a court order granting a divorce – completely terminates the marital relationship of the parties.
 The court divides property and debt, grants or denies alimony (also called spousal maintenance), determines custody and parenting time for any minor children of the parties, determines child support and resolves all other issues pertaining to the parties.

 No-Fault Divorce or Dissolution

 For a divorce, there must be an irretrievable breakdown of the marital relationship.
 Only one party need state that there is an irretrievable breakdown of the marital relationship, the other party does not have to agree.
 Based on the 1974 and 1978 amendments to Minnesota Statutes, there is no “fault” required to obtain a dissolution of marriage.
 If a party denies that the marriage is irretrievably broken, the court must make an inquiry into all of the facts and circumstances.
 This includes the prospects of reconciliation, before determining that the marriage is irretrievably broken and the divorce should be granted.

 Legal Separation vs. Divorce